 Treatment options really depend on the cause of the injury and the extent of the symptoms.
 Pain relief is the first priority.
-Severe cases which are usually caused by a prolapsed or slipped disc often require surgery although conservative treatment is usually tried first.
+Severe cases are usually related to a prolapsed or slipped disc and often require surgery.
+However, your doctor or physio usually tries conservative treatment first.

-Applying heat therapy or a hot bath may help to relieve muscle spasm although cold is the priority if pain is acute or inflammation is present.
-Using a heat retainer or back brace can provide support in the early stages.
+Applying heat therapy or a hot bath may help to relieve muscle spasm although cold is the priority if the pain is acute or inflammation is present.
+Use a heat retainer or back brace to provide support in the early stages.

 Exercises for sciatica

-Exercises can be used in mild to moderate cases of sciatica to ease symptoms and muscle tension.
-Exercises which are suitable for use by sciatic pain sufferers will depend on the severity of the symptoms and the exact cause of the pain.
+Use exercises only in mild to moderate cases of sciatic to reduce pain and muscle tension.
+Suitable exercises for sciatic pain sufferers depend on the severity of the symptoms and the exact cause of the pain.

-The main aim of the following exercises is to maintain lower back mobility and to decrease muscle tension and spasm.
-The exercises demonstrated here are examples only, we recommend seeing a Doctor or sports injury specialist for advice on specific exercises for your condition.
-Do not perform any exercises which cause pain or increase symptoms.
+The main aim of the exercises is to maintain lower back mobility and decrease muscle tension and spasm.
+Never perform any exercises which cause pain or increase symptoms.

-In severe cases a simple operation called a discectomy on a slipped disk if neurological signs or nerve related signs continue or worsen.
+In severe cases, a simple operation is called a discectomy on a slipped disk if neurological signs or nerve-related signs continue or worsen.
 These will start out as numbness or pins and needles but can develop with permanent symptoms and pain.